 Search Engine Optimisation is the art of helping a website perform better in the search engine results pages or 'SERPs'.
-That's those results pages that come up whenever you type something in to Google.
-If you want to appear higher and be more easily found, this is where SEO helps:
+That's those results pages that come up whenever you type something into Google.
+If you want to appear higher and be easily found, this is where SEO helps:

 1. Consider your keywords: Keywords are those words that help search engines to establish what your website is about.
 They're the words and phrases that people might type into Google or Bing to land on your site.
-Research your keywords and then structure your site and its content around them.
-Sometimes keywords are obvious, for example – 'Web Designer Leicester'.
+Research your keywords and then structure your website and its content around them.
+Sometimes keywords are apparent, for example – 'Web Designer Leicester'.
 But sometimes, they're not so easy to figure out.
-A good way to find your own is to take out a Google Adwords campaign or look at what your competition is doing.
+An excellent way to find your own is to take out a Google Adwords campaign or look at what your competition is doing.

 2. Meta Titles: Meta Titles are those titles you see come up in the search engine results pages.
 Add your own Meta Titles to your website and ensure you include your keywords.
 A top tip with Meta Titles is to put your most important keyword at the very start.
 And keep the entire title less than 70 characters long – the shorter, the better.
 Also, make sure your titles are different on every single page of your site – optimised for the content there.

-6. SEO-friendly copy: When you draft your content, keep your keywords in mind at all times and write copy that relates to those keywords.
+6. SEO-friendly copy: When you draft your content, keep your keywords in mind at all times and write text that relates to those keywords.
 So if you're a photographer, talk about cameras and studios as well as portraits and models.
-An additional tip is to keep your spelling and grammar correct – search engines don't like bad copy.
+An additional tip is to keep your spelling and grammar correct – search engines don't like lousy copy.

 7. Image Alt Tags: Google can't crawl and index images, so make sure you add 'Alt Tags' to images using your keywords or something to describe that image.
 Preferably include the keyword or image description, as well as the size of the image, in the file name.

 8. Bold & Italic: Highlight some keywords and phrases by adding bold or italic styling to them.
-Google will see these highlighted words as important.
-Use sparingly though.
+Google will see these highlighted words as necessary.
+Use sparingly, though.
 You only need to do this three-four times on each web page.

-9. Fresh content: Search engines love fresh content.
+9. Fresh content: Search engines love new content.
 Keep your website fresh by writing a regular blog.
-The more you update your website, the more Google or Bing will come back to index your website.
+The more you update your website, the more Google or Bing will come back to index your site.
 The more they do that, the more your SEO will be boosted.

 10. Don't go mad: When optimising your website, it's easy to forget the design and litter pages with bolded and italic copy.
-This can end up looking messy and off-putting.
-Always keep a good balance to avoid alienating your audience, as well as the search engines.
+It can end up looking messy and off-putting.
+Always keep an excellent balance to avoid alienating your audience, as well as the search engines.

-PR, digital marketing, social media marketing, SEO – whatever you want to call it... the marketing you do away from your own website is hugely important.
-That is – if you want to attract and drive new traffic to your site.
+PR, digital marketing, social media marketing, SEO – whatever you want to call it... the marketing you do away from your website is hugely important.
+That is – if you're going to attract and drive new traffic to your site.
 Think of your website as a shop window.
 How are you going to shout about it and encourage people to visit you?
 That's where off-site marketing comes into play: